hkadam/zipcode/README.md

 Compromises made:
 Only selective few random makes & models added and the random selection logic is added in the home_page instead of a helper.

+##### Testcases in spec
+  1. Verify zipcode with special characters
+  2. Verify zipcode with space
+  3. Verify zipcode with no digits
+  4. Verify blank zipcode
+  5. Verify negative zipcode
+  6. Verify a zipcode with less than 5 digits
+  7. Verify a zipcode greater than 5 digits
+  8. Verify a non-existing zipcode
+  9. Verify a valid zipcode
+  10. Verify zipcode autofill
+  11. Verify copying and pasting a zipcode

 ##### Future enhancements:
 1. Use a restclient/airborne gem to GET https://autoblog.truecar.com/nc/api/make-models-s2 api response and parse json